Skip to main content

 Equilibrium of Forces

 An object is in equilibrium when the net force acting on it is zero, meaning all forces are balanced.
-In the context of the problem, the forces acting on the boot and the hanging mass must balance out.
+In the context of the traction system, the forces acting on the boot and the hanging mass must balance out.
 This involves considering the gravitational force acting on the masses and the tension in the rope, allowing us to set up equations to solve for unknowns, such as the tension in the rope.

 Recommended video: